roman-milk/roman-milk.github.io/prof-blackmailed.md

  Kerri was amazed at the girl-like titties, as they were different than most.
 She switched from nipple to nipple each time an order sounded in her ear and soon forgot to struggle against Sally's appalling demands, which got more threatening by the minute.
 Without any warning to Lori, Sally ordered the teacher to slip her hand between the tightly closed thighs of her student.

  The demands were explicit and extremely direct.
 Kerri let out whimpers, as she succumbed to the most degrading requests, and she obeyed her master's command.
 Her body shuddered when her hand slowly slithered down the silky stomach and reached the milky thighs, which were locked together.
 "No, my god, no!
 Don't let her... not with... not here," Lori pleaded, as she twisted her head and looked at her boyfriend.
 "Not here... with Cory, Gary."
-Report_Story #4